26 Home Heating Tips and Energy-Efficient Alternatives

 Much of our effort to warm our home is lost through improper or inadequate insulation and drafts.
 To start the list are the many ways to insulate your home and keep accumulated heat from escaping.
 Following those imperative measures are ideas to keep your home warm, use less energy in keeping warm and acclimate to the seasons.

 Winter must be cold for those with no warm memories. - An Affair to Remember

 Probably not the simplest job but certainly the most effective, adding insulation to your walls makes an enormous difference in your home heating bill.

 To determine how much is enough or how much more you need, check out the Department of Energy's Zip-Code Insulation Program.

 In the form of recycled paper or old blue jeans, this eco-friendly insulation can be blown into the walls or attic.
 You'll have to ask around your local service providers to find a company who offers it.

 On a windy day, use a stick of incense, a small candle or tea light or a strand of hair or string and slowly "trace" around all windowsills, door jams, vents etc looking for the flame to flicker or the smoke or hair to be blown away.

 - Seal all drafts.

 Silicone caulking or foam sealant works for drafts in non-movable sources, such as window frames, and these draft gaskets work well for electrical outlets and switches.
-For movable sources, like windows or doors use weather-stripping.
-Or for an inexpensive alternative you can make you own weather-stripping from glue and scrap material from old towels or other fabrics, or using a rolled up towel along the bottom of the door.
+For movable sources, like windows or doors, use weather-stripping.
+Using a door draft stopper (like a rolled up towel) and heavy currents can also stop drafts.

 - Don't forget pet doors.